WildHearts ‘Business For Good’ Podcast Series

 Laura Faulkner, Director of Shared Services at Nationwide Building Society on growing up in a working class family in Scotland, learning from rejection and being the first in her family to go to University.
 Laura reflects on the evolving role of procurement, her experience in dealing with the collapse of Carillion and how she relies on her personal values when making career-defining decisions…plus much more.

-Robin Sundaram, Sustainable Sourcing Lead at Nestlé UK on being chased by skinheads in the eighties, facing civil war, compassion, empathy and looking out for one another.
+Robin Sundaram, Sustainable Sourcing Lead at Nestlé UK on being chased by skinheads in the 1980’s, facing civil war, compassion, empathy and looking out for one another.
 The expanding role of procurement teams, the need for transparency in business and how collaboration is essential if businesses are to deliver on climate commitments…plus much more.